Sword-Smith/ruthark/README.md

 entry matmul [n][p][m] (xss: [n][p]i32) (yss: [p][m]i32): [n][m]i32 =
     map (\xs -> map (dotprod xs) (transpose yss)) xss
 ```

+There are a lot of moving parts, which you can see if you `make help`.

 ## What you need to use genfut